asciito/asciito/README.md

 Yes, of course.

-Currently I'm focusing on improving my clean code skills, and one of my goals is to contribute to Laravel project and it's beautiful community.
+Currently, I'm focusing on improving my clean code skills, and one of my goals is to contribute to the Laravel project and its beautiful community.

---- ️
+***

 <p align="center">

   <a href="https://github.com/asciito/asciito">